 - Designate another person to make decisions about your personal health information.

 - File a complaint with the Privacy Office of Vitalité Health Network if you believe your rights have not been respected.

-You may contact the Office of the Access to Information and Privacy Commissioner:
+You may contact the Office of the Integrity Commissioner for N.-B.:

 Toll free 1-877-755-2811 or 506-453-5965